8 Gadgets that Help You Save Energy

 Occupancy-sensing light switch

 Have a light someone's always forgetting to turn off?
-Install a motion-sensing light switch that will automatically shut off when the room is empty, like the Lutron Maestro Dimmer with Occupancy Sensor.
+Install a motion-sensing light switch that will automatically shut off when the room is empty, like the Lutron Maestro LED+ Dimmer.
 It has a 150-degree motion detector with an angle of up to 30 feet.
 You can set the sensitivity and the time or operate it manually.
 The light will go back on at whatever dimming level you set it at last.
 For use with up to 600 watts of incandescent or halogen bulbs, up to 150 watts of compact fluorescent or dimmable LED bulbs.

 Smart light bulb

 With smart light bulbs, you can program the lights to turn on when you're pulling into your driveway or only when it gets dark outside.
 You can also make sure all of the lights are off when you go to bed without having to go around and check.
-The Philips Hue bulbs work with standard light fixtures and can be adjusted for white tone and brightness, as well as programmed to turn on and off at particular times or synced with smart home devices, like motion sensors and thermostats.
-All of the smarts are managed through the Hue Bridge, which comes in the box.
-The Hue Bridge also enables voice control via Amazon Alexa, Apple HomeKit, and Google Assistant.
+The Philips Smart LED with WiZ Connected bulbs work with standard light fixtures and can be adjusted for color and brightness, as well as programmed to turn on and off at particular times or synced with smart home devices, like motion sensors and thermostats.
+All of the smarts are managed through the WiZ app and you can use Amazon Alexa, Siri, and Google Assistant for voice control.
+The bulbs are 60-watt equivalents (11 watts) and product 810 lumens.